MengHao666/Minimal-Hand-pytorch/README.md

 ### Note
-- Adjusting training parameters carefully, longer training time, more complicated network or biomechanical constraint losses  could further boost accuracy.
+- Adjusting training parameters carefully, longer training time, more complicated network or **[Biomechanical Constraint Losses](https://github.com/MengHao666/Hand-BMC-pytorch)**  could further boost accuracy.
 - As there is no official open source of original paper, above comparison is a little rough.

 ## Limitation